cblanken/wandering-inn-stats/config/README.md

 ## `custom-refs.json`

-An object with the following form to allowlist specific RefTypes to be processes.
+An object with the following form to allowlist specific RefTypes to be processed.
 This is useful for speeding up builds when only a small set of RefTypes need to be rebuilt.

+This can be enabled in the build script with the `--custom-refs <CUSTOM_REFS>` flag.
+Where `<CUSTOM_REFSL>` is the path to the config file.

 ### Example
 ```json